Nucleus Decomposition in Probabilistic Graphs: Hardness and Algorithms: Abstract

 \section{Abstract}

 \looseness=-1 Finding dense components in graphs is of great importance in analysing the structure of networks.
 Popular and computationally feasible frameworks for discovering dense subgraphs are core and truss decompositions.
-Recently, Sarıyüce~et~al. introduced nucleus decomposition, a generalization which uses higher-order structures and can reveal interesting subgraphs that can be missed by core and truss decompositions.
+Recently, Sarıyüce~et~al. introduced nucleus decomposition, which uses $r$-cliques contained in $s$-cliques, where $s>r$, as the basis for defining dense subgraphs.
+Nucleus decomposition can reveal interesting subgraphs that can be missed by core and truss decompositions.

 In this paper, we present {\em nucleus decomposition in probabilistic graphs}.
-We study the most interesting case of nucleus decomposition, $k$-$(3,4)$-nucleus, which asks for maximal subgraphs where each triangle is contained in $k$ $4$-cliques.
 The major questions we address are: How to define meaningfully nucleus decomposition in probabilistic graphs?
 How hard is computing nucleus decomposition in probabilistic graphs?
 Can we devise efficient algorithms for exact or approximate nucleus decomposition in large graphs?

-We present three natural definitions of nucleus decomposition in probabilistic graphs: {\em local}, {\em global}, and {\em weakly-global}.
-We show that the local version is in PTIME, whereas global and weakly-global are \#P-hard and NP-hard, respectively.
-We present an efficient and exact dynamic programming approach for the local case and furthermore, present statistical approximations that can scale to large datasets without much loss of accuracy.
-For global and weakly-global decompositions, we complement our intractability results by proposing efficient algorithms that give approximate solutions based on search space pruning and Monte-Carlo sampling.
-Our extensive experimental results show the scalability and efficiency of our algorithms.
+We present three natural definitions of nucleus decomposition in probabilistic graphs: {\em local}, {\em global}, and {\em weakly-global}. \looseness=-1 We show that the local version is in PTIME, whereas global and weakly-global are \#P-hard and NP-hard, respectively.
+We present an efficient and exact dynamic programming approach for the local case.
+Further, we present statistical approximations that can scale to bigger datasets without much loss of accuracy.
+For global and weakly-global decompositions we complement our intractability results by proposing efficient algorithms that give approximate solutions based on search space pruning and Monte-Carlo sampling.
+Extensive experiments show the scalability and efficiency of our algorithms.
 Compared to probabilistic core and truss decompositions, nucleus decomposition significantly outperforms in terms of density and clustering metrics.